srph/axios-base-url/readme.md

 An [**axios**](https://github.com/mzabriskie/axios) interceptor allowing you to set a base url for all requests.

 ## Deprecated
-The **v0.8** already ships base url configuration out of the box.
+axios **v0.8** already ships base url configuration out of the box.
 Please use it instead!

 ## Installation
 ```bash